yandex-research/tabular-dl-tabr/README.md

 # TabR: Unlocking the Power of Retrieval-Augmented Tabular Deep Learning<!-- omit in toc -->

-This is the official implementation of the paper "TabR: Unlocking the Power of Retrieval-Augmented Tabular Deep Learning" (arXiv: TODO).
+This is the official implementation of the paper "TabR: Unlocking the Power of Retrieval-Augmented Tabular Deep Learning" ([arXiv](https://arxiv.org/abs/2307.14338)).

 Table of Contents:
 - [The main results](#the-main-results)